IYuliia/goit-pythonweb-hw-12/README.md

-### Technical Task Description
+### Technical Description of the Task

-1. **Authentication Mechanism**
-   Implement an authentication mechanism in the application.

-2. **Authorization with JWT Tokens**
-   Implement authorization using JWT tokens so that all contact operations are performed only by registered users.

-3. **User Access Control**
-   The user should only have access to their own contact operations.

-4. **Email Verification**
-   Implement an email verification mechanism for registered users.

-5. **Limit Requests**
-   Limit the number of requests to the `/me` route.

-6. **Enable CORS**
+1. **Creating Documentation Using Sphinx**: Create documentation for your application using Sphinx.
+To do this, add docstrings to the necessary functions and methods of classes in the main modules.

+2. **Unit Testing**: Cover your application’s repository modules with unit tests.

+3. **Integration Testing**: Cover the routes of your application with integration tests using the pytest framework.

+4. **Test Coverage Above 75%**: Ensure that your application is covered by tests for over 75%.
+Use the pytest-cov package for control.

+5. **Redis Caching Implementation**: Implement caching using the Redis database.
+Cache the current user during authentication so that the `get_current_user` function retrieves the user from the cache and does not query the database every time.

-   Enable CORS for your REST API.
+6. **Password Reset Mechanism**: Implement a password reset mechanism for your REST API application.

-7. **User Avatar Update**
-   Implement the ability to update the user's avatar (use Cloudinary service).
+7. **User Roles and Access**: Implement role-based access for users: "user" and "admin".
+Ensure that only administrators can change their default avatar.

 ---

-### General Requirements for the Homework Assignment
+### General Requirements for Completing the Homework

-- The requirements listed above are mandatory for evaluating the homework by the mentor.
-If any of the requirements are not met, the homework will be sent back to the student for revision without grading.
-- If you have any questions or are stuck at any step, feel free to contact the mentor via Slack.
-- When registering a user, if the user already exists with the same email, the server should return an HTTP 409 Conflict error.
-- The server should hash passwords and not store them in plain text in the database.
-- Upon successful user registration, the server should return HTTP status 201 Created along with the new user data.
-- For all POST operations (creating a new resource), the server should return status 201 Created.
-- During the POST operation, user authentication should occur, and the server should accept a request with user data (username and password) in the request body.
-- If the user does not exist or the password does not match, HTTP 401 Unauthorized error should be returned.
-- Authorization using JWT tokens should be implemented via the access token (`access_token`).
+1. **Code Documentation**:
+   All major functions and methods of classes must have appropriate docstrings for generating documentation using Sphinx.

+2. **Testing**:
+   Test modules should be organized according to the structure of your application.
+   Use pytest to write unit and integration tests.
+   Ensure that your application has test coverage of at least 75%.
+Use pytest-cov to check coverage.

+3. **Redis Caching**:
+   Set up Redis as a caching service for your application.
+   When implementing user caching, ensure the security and freshness of the data.

+4. **Password Reset**:
+   Implement a secure password reset mechanism with confirmation via email or another method.

+5. **Role Management**:
+   Implement a role system for users.
+   Ensure access control checks for operations that are only available to administrators.

+6. **Confidential Data Storage**:
-- All environment variables should be stored in the `.env` file.
-No confidential data should be stored directly in the code.
+   All sensitive data and configurations should be stored in a `.env` file.
+Do not include sensitive data in the codebase.

+7. **Containerization**:
-- Docker Compose should be used to run all services and databases in the application.
+   Use Docker Compose to run all services and databases of your application.